Danhai light rail: Rolling stock

 The cars were built in Taiwan by the Taiwan Rolling Stock Company under the first program to domestically build light rail vehicles.
-The company partnered with the German firm Voith Engineering Services on the design of the cars.
+The company partnered with Voith Engineering Services on the design of the cars.
 Final assembly and the manufacturing of many components were done in Taiwan.
 Through this project, Taiwan seeks to lessen its dependence on foreign manufacturers for rail systems.

 Each of the 15 bi-directional standard gauge trams is 34.5 m long and can carry up to 265 passengers.
-They are designed with electrical onboard storage capacity so that they can travel short distances under their power; this feature allows simplification of the overhead power cabling by eliminating the need to run the power cables across major intersections.
+They are designed with electrical onboard storage capacity so that they can travel short distances under their power; this allows simplification of the overhead power cabling by eliminating the need to run the power cables across major intersections.
 The prototype was scheduled to be ready in 2016, with all 15 cars to be delivered by the end of 2017.

 Budget

-The light rail was expected to cost NT$15.31 billion, in which NT$1.67 billion will be provided by the central government, NT$7.09 billion by Construction and Planning Agency and NT$6.55 billion by New Taipei City Government when it was approved in 2013.
+The light rail was expected to cost NT$15.31 billion, of which NT$1.67 billion was to be provided by the central government, NT$7.09 billion by Construction and Planning Agency and NT$6.55 billion by New Taipei City Government when it was approved in 2013.
 The current estimate is NT$31.357 billion.

 Construction

 The project is divided into two phases.
 The first phase is the 11-station Green Mountain Line and part of the Blue Coast Line comprising three stations, totaling 9.7 km and the depot.
 The whole first phase costs NT$12.8 billion.
 Work began in September 2014 and as of May 2016 is approximately one-third complete.
 With the opening of the Green Mountain Line, the first phase of the Danhai light rail is almost completed.
 The other three stations along the Blue Coast Line will be completed later.

 The second phase completes the remaining 4.4 km and six more stations of the Blue Coast Line.
 Its planned completion is in 2024.

 The line is being developed by China Steel Corporation and subsidiaries United Steel Engineering & Construction Corporation and Taiwan Rolling Stock Company.
-Other contractors are Thales Rail Signalling Solutions for signalling, communications, and control equipment, CTCI Corporation for track work, Pandrol for track, maintenance, and safety equipment, TÜV Rheinland for testing, and ABB for electrical equipment.
+Other contractors are Thales Rail Signalling Solutions for signalling, communications, and control equipment; CTCI Corporation for track work; Pandrol for track, maintenance, and safety equipment; TÜV Rheinland for testing; and ABB for electrical equipment.